Endometriosis treatment Perth | Dr Hunter - gynaecologist perth

 Endometriosis is a common gynaecological problem affecting women of reproductive age.
 It occurs when the tissues of the uterus start growing on surfaces of other organs in the pelvis.
 Endometrium may grow on ovaries, fallopian tubes, outer surface of uterus, pelvic cavity lining, vagina, cervix, vulva, bladder or rectum.
-Patients may experience painful cramps in the lower abdomen, back or in the pelvis during menstruation, heavy menstrual bleeding, painful bowel movements or urination and infertility.
+You may feel painful cramps in the lower abdomen, back or in the pelvis during menstruation.
+You also may experience heavy menstrual bleeding, painful bowel movements or urination and infertility.

 Endometriosis Treatment Options

-There are several treatment options available to minimize the pain as well as control heavy bleeding.
+There are several endometriosis treatment options available.
+These will minimise the pain as well as control heavy bleeding.

 - Pain Medication: Over the counter pain relievers may be helpful for mild pain.
 Nonsteroidal anti-inflammatory medications will be prescribed by your doctor in cases of severe pain.

-- Hormone Treatment: Hormone treatment is recommended if there is a small growth and mild pain.
+- Hormone Treatment: I recommend hormone treatment if there is a small growth and mild pain.
 Hormonal preparations can be taken in the form of pills and shots.
 The combined contraceptive pill can also be used to reduce painful periods if taken continuously.

-- Surgery: Surgery is an option for women having multiple growths, severe pain, or fertility problems.
+- Surgery: Surgery is an option when you have multiple growths, severe pain, or fertility problems.

 - Laparoscopy: During this surgery, growths and scar tissue are removed or burnt.
 This is a minimally invasive technique and does not harm the healthy tissues around the growth.